Fibaro Home Center 2 vs 3 comparison

 Z-Wave

 You can use Z-Wave and Z-Wave Plus devices with all Fibaro Home Center Hubs.
-That said, there are two versions of Z-Wave chips, so it’s worth exploring these in detail as there can be some limitations.
+There are two versions of Z-Wave chips, so it’s worth exploring these in detail as there can be some limitations.

 Series 300

 Both the Lite and Home Center 2 run a Z-Wave 300 series chip.
-So, technically they are not Z-Wave Plus devices.
+Technically, they are not Z-Wave Plus devices.
 However, they do support Z-Wave Plus Command Classes.
 That said, you might have compatibility issues or limited use of some features.

 The Fibaro Home Center 2 Controller also has software support for Z-Wave Protected mode, which uses AES-128 encryption to secure your system.